Adeon18/LRNEngine/README.md

 - Used comparison samplers
 - Experimented with rasterizer depthbias
 - Configured bias to have **less shadow flickering** instead of more precise shadows.

+## HW11: Blending and Particles
+- Added a model spawn effect on key `N`.
+In Imgui you can choose the model and animation speed.
+- Added a smoke emitter, works on key `H`.
+- Particles have animation and some velocity, ti add animation I used Motion Vectors